 FrenchAll about me: give personal information including languages, nationalities and appearance

-Grammar: nouns, adjectives, key verbs
+Grammar: nouns, adjectives, key verbs.

 Personality, family, school and friendships